gridai/grid-docs/docs/features/runs/1_Creating Runs/1_Basic Runs/3_sweep-syntax.md

 ### boolean

-To create a hyperparameter sweep over boolean values, do NOT use toggleable flags.
+To create a hyperparameter sweep over boolean values, do NOT use toggle flags.

 ```text
 # DO NOT take booleans like this